benlue/coServ/README.md

 ## What's new
 Below are highlights of recent releases.
 More details in [release notes](https://github.com/coimotion/coServ/blob/master/ReleaseNote.md).

++ [v0.12.0] Markdown can be displayed directly.
+It's supported as the first class content annotation tool just like HTML.

 + [v0.11.1] A print() function is supported to make HTML template much more concise and easier to read.
 For deatils, check [here](https://benlue.gitbooks.io/the-coserv-programming-guide/content/chap1/chapter1.html#print)

 + [v0.11.0] Input parameters to a block can be explicitly specified.
 More details can be found [here](#blkInput).

 + [v0.10.7] You can easily protect the whole or part of the website from unauthorized access.
 Check [here](https://benlue.gitbooks.io/coserv-user-guide/content/scenario#accProt) for details.

-+ [v0.10.7] A wcomp can be displayed without the additional wrapper.
-Check [here](https://benlue.gitbooks.io/coserv-user-guide/content/chap5/chapter5.html#dspNoWrapper) for details.

 + [v0.10.3] coServ now can be [deployed to Heroku](https://benlue.gitbooks.io/coserv-user-guide/content/chap6/chapter6.html) with almost no modifications needed.